 Simple rule: if a local resident cannot picture your truck just by reading your bio, your bio is still weak.

 Another classic mistake is using the bio link only to send people to WhatsApp or DMs.
-It looks practical but during rush hours turns into a digital line: messages like "hi", "send the menu", "how much is combo X".
+It looks practical but during rush hours turns into a digital line with messages like "hi", "send the menu", "how much is combo X".
 You stop making food to reply to chats.

 When you send that click to a clean digital menu, the game changes.
 People tap the link, see the combos, understand prices and options.
-If that menu is powered by a solution like a VISU smart menu link, you can also track clicks and engagement instead of guessing.
+If you want to dive deeper into menu strategy, check the comparison between digital menus and PDFs for food trucks.

 You do not need a fancy camera to make your food look good on Instagram.
 The two main ingredients for street food photos are light and care.
 Most profiles that "do not perform" are failing on basics: photos taken at night inside the truck, with harsh yellow light and a greasy phone lens.